Asilvorcarp/StirSite/Readme.md

 # Stir Site

-A script to make my website refresh itself by stirring it.
+A script to make my website up to date by stirring it.

+(like my blog with Notion as CMS)

 ## Todo